breadboard-ai/breadboard/packages/website/src/docs/getting-started.md

 Click on the wire connecting the input to the output and hit the delete key (or Backspace) on the keyboard.
 This will delete the existing wire.
 Now drag a new wire from the **input** to the **Greeter**, and then one from the **Greeter** to the **output**.

+That's everything we need to do!

-{% include "api-key.liquid" %}
+{% include "final-board-api-key.liquid" %}

 {{ "/breadboard/static/boards/getting-started-with-the-visual-editor/final.bgl.json" | board }}

-That's everything we need to do!
-Let's run it again and see what happens.

 Enter a nice greeting in the box and hit **Continue**.
 Your Specialist should respond with a greeting and a fun fact!